vmkdaily/The-Writers-Block/How to telegraf to the max for vsphere stats (on ubuntu).md

   sudo nano  /etc/telegraf/telegraf.d/vsphere-stats.conf
 ```

-> Note: Using extra config location is optional.
+> Note: Using the extra config location is optional.

 ## Start telegraf
 Now we are ready to start the telegraf service.
 This will read in the vcenter name and login we provided to the configuration file previously.